In this article:

 Damage to the nerve roots in any of these three sections is known as radiculopathy or a pinched nerve, which is associated with a great deal of discomfort and lack of function in the affected region.

-This article will concentrate on the causes, symptoms, and treatment of lumbar radiculopathy and provide you with ways to deal with the discomfort caused by a pinched nerve in the hip.
+This article focuses on the causes, symptoms, and treatment of lumbar radiculopathy and tells you how to deal with the discomfort caused by a pinched nerve in the hip.

 Causes of a Pinched Nerve